mjbieren/OrthoGroup_Sequence_Grabber/README.md

 ```
 Each line represents a taxonomic group, and species are separated by a ",".

+>[!NOTE]
+>From OrthoFinder v3.1.0, N0.tsv is removed from /Phylogenetic_Hierarchical_Orthogroups.
+Instead, Orthogroups/Orthogroups.tsv contains the orthogroups from N0.tsv.

 ## Visualisation
 Based on the user-defined threshold, the program analyzes the various HOG TSV files.
 It filters out any orthogroups containing fewer than three sequences, as it's not possible to construct a phylogenetic tree with only one or two sequences.
 Next, filtering is applied based on the taxonomic group threshold.
 In the example below, a threshold of 4 is used, meaning that an orthogroup must include sequences from at least four different taxonomic groups to be retained.